Amheus/WeekBot/README.md

 ## Setup

 Before using the bot you must create a `.env` file which includes the line `DISCORD_TOKEN=` followed by a discord token.
+Navigate to the `WeekBot.py` file and change the channel number in line 60 to your own channel.

 ## Usage

 There aren't any real commands needed as this process runs automatically each day, however you can use the regular commands such as:

-`!source` - returns a link to the source code
+`!source` - returns a link to the source code \
 `!ping` - returns the latency of the discord bot

 ## Preview of the bot working